lexuancuong/aws-saa-c03/Networking.md

 - Takes months to establish the connection
 - Data travels over private network (not internet)
 - More expensive than Site-to-Site VPN but better performance
+- Using a Direct Connect connection, you CAN ACCESS BOTH public and private AWS resources.

 ### Connection Types
 1. **Dedicated Connection**